kitsuiwebster/lol-reboot/README.md

 # LOL-RESET

-Your League client, Valorant game, or Vanguard anti-cheat always crashing or bugging out, and it's a pain to reset them cleanly?
+Your League client, or Vanguard anti-cheat always crashing or bugging out, and it's a pain to reset them cleanly?
 These scripts are here to save you the hassle. 💥

 PowerShell scripts to manage Riot-related processes for League of Legends and Vanguard (VGC).